The Story so far...

 The mail order business slowly went from Order #1 (sent to James' Mum) to eventually include many of the best restaurants in the UK (the Fat Duck, Ottolenghi, Rick Stein and many others were all good customers over the years), and finally to a simple homemade website all funded from that initial investment.

 From the start we've always focussed on creating completely new and innovative products that make cooking delicious food with freshly ground spices really easy and accessible to all.
-We were the inventors of the world's very first recipe kit subscription way back in 2006, and to date have sent over 1million subscription boxes out to happy customers around the world.
+We were the inventors of the world's very first recipe kit subscription way back in 2004 (after realising the recipe kits we sold at the market could be made seasonal to fit the produce available, and then could be sent by post), and to date have sent well over 1million subscription boxes out to happy customers around the world.

 Our first market stall with an anxious-looking owner hoping for a customer to finally turn up; James' Dad helps man the stall at the Bath Christmas Market in 2008 (or 2007 ...or possibly 2009!)